Physical processes in protoplanetary disks: Disk evolution

 This is not a large viscosity.
 The implied viscous time according to equation~(\ref{eq_viscous_time}) is of the order of $10^{13} \ {\rm yr}$, far in excess of observationally inferred time scales of protoplanetary disk evolution.
 If we nevertheless press on and use equation~(\ref{eq_disk_evolve}) to model disk evolution, we are implicitly modeling a system that is not an ordinary viscous fluid with a viscous equation.
 We need to understand when this is a valid approximation.

 The first possibility, introduced by Shakura \& Sunyaev (1973) in their paper on black hole accretion disks \cite{shakura73}, retains the idea that angular momentum is conserved within the disk system, but supposes that turbulence rather than molecular processes is the agent of angular momentum transport.
-Looking back at the derivation of the disk evolution equation~(\ref{eq_disk_evolve}), we note that the fluid properties of molecular viscosity only enter twice, (i) in the specific expression for $G$ (which, e.g. is linear in the rate of shear) and (ii) in the more basic assumption that angular momentum transport is determined by the {\em local} fluid properties.
+Looking back at the derivation of the disk evolution equation~(\ref{eq_disk_evolve}), we note that the fluid properties of molecular viscosity only enter twice, (i) in the specific expression for $G$ (for example in the fact that the torque is hardwired to be linear in the rate of shear) and (ii) in the more basic assumption that angular momentum transport is determined by the {\em local} fluid properties.
 The rest of the derivation involves only conservation laws that hold irrespective of the nature of transport.
 Plausibly then, a disk in which angular momentum is redistributed by the action of turbulence should still be describable by a diffusive equation, provided that the turbulence is a local process.
 Proceeding rigorously, Balbus \& Papaloizou (1999) \cite{balbus99} showed that MHD turbulence is in principle local in this sense, whereas angular momentum transport by self-gravity is in principle not.
 At the level of the basic axisymmetric evolution equation then --- before we turn to questions of what determines $\nu$, or how boundary layers behave where the shear is reversed --- we have not committed any cardinal sin in starting from the viscous disk equation.

 Greater care is needed in situations where the disk flow is no longer axisymmetric.
 Fluids obey the Navier-Stokes equations, but there is no guarantee that a turbulent disk with a complex geometry will behave in the same way as a viscous Navier-Stokes flow with effective kinematic and bulk viscosities.
 In eccentric disks, for example, even the most basic properties (such as whether the eccentricity grows or decays) depend upon the nature of the angular momentum transport \cite{ogilvie99}.